spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/installing-spryker-with-devvm-on-macos-and-linux.md

 ## 1. Install prerequisites

-To set up your environment, do the following:
+To set up your environment, do the following.

 1. Install the following prerequisites:
     * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)